maotou-spy/testng-testcase-maven/README.md

 *`testLoginFailure()`: verifies that a user cannot log in with invalid username and password.

+*`testGetFibonacciNumber(int n, int expected)`: verifies a list of fibonacci numbers where n is position of number, expected is a value
 ### Dependencies

+*`testSetterIdWithNegativeNumber()`: verifies in model Student that Id can not be a negative number

+*`testSetterAgeWithNegativeNumber()`: verifies in model Student that Age can not be a negative number

+*`testGetterOfStudentModel()`: verifies getters of Student model

 This project has the following dependency: